+Form a corporation or an LLC for consulting to better protect your assets.
 Many consultants consider incorporating themselves because consultants possess expertise other businesses value.
 Your insights and knowledge are assets-intangible assets, but assets nonetheless.
 This is why many people in your line of work consider asset protection for consultants.

 In the earlier stages of your consulting business, startup costs may exceed the business's revenue and create an operating loss.
-If you form a subchapter S corporation, a tax status that was designed for small companies, or a limited liability company (LLC), you'll pass the tax liability or loss through to yourself and your shareholders (if there are any).
+If you form a subchapter S corporation, a tax status that was designed for small companies, or a limited liability company (LLC) for consulting, you'll pass the tax liability or loss through to yourself and your shareholders (if there are any).
 Usually, incorporating can provide additional tax benefits, such as the ability to deduct business expenses, and much more.

 Those early losses may shelter some of your income when your business begins to generate a profit, which is when the tax advantages will become evident.

 Many businesses prefer to work with other businesses, and having the abbreviations "LLC" or "Inc." appended to your name implies you are a serious business professional.
 In the event you should ever require a loan for your business, this may also speed up that process, as a number of lenders are more comfortable lending to a company rather than a sole proprietorship.

 Ready to protect your assets and incorporate yourself?
 Harvard Business Services, Inc. makes the process easy for you.
 Simply click the button below and fill out our order form.Incorporate Yourself Now

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: